patrikx3/verdaccio-cli/README.md

 ### Clean remote cache

-⚠️ This is only working with the original Sinopia file system storage driver!!!
+⚠️ **This is only working with the original Sinopia file system storage driver!!!**

+Of course, with an option eg. `--storage=azure` it could be enabled.

 ```bash
 # first you can try a dry run